How to Apply

-- Complete the application process as outlined on your specific program page.
-Complete the additional international student admission requirements:
+- Complete the additional international student admission requirements:

 - English language proficiency exam (see below)